johan-jonsson-mobenga/articles/web-page-layouts/article.md

 The the generic word **"layout"** identify **how box contents should be arranged** in relation to the available space.

-> We can talk about the layout of any box at any nested level within a web page,
+> We can talk about the layout of any box within a web page,
 > but the pourpose of this article is to circumscribe the discussion
 > to the overall **layout of a web page**.